-The internship is the least stressful way to work abroad, because chances are you’ll have the job before you ever step foot on a plane.
+Finding an internship is one of the least stressful ways to work abroad because you’ll have a confirmed job before you ever step foot on a plane.
 Organizations actively advertise work abroad internships through job boards and college programs – check out a bevy of them on this very website.
-They range through industries like journalism to music to medicine to business, so there’s usually a cuisine available for even the pickiest eater of experience.
-And best of all, these programs will usually organize everything from on-the-job training to visas to living arrangements.
-The only thing easier would be to not go in the first place, in which case, what?
+Job opportunities range throughout industries like journalism to music to medicine to business, so there’s usually an option available for whatever your interest.
+And best of all, these gap year programs will usually organize everything from on-the-job training to visas to living arrangements.
+Then all you have to focus on is meeting new friends and getting the most out of your experience.

 WWOOFing and Farm Work